 Oregon Employers’ Strategy Plan For Families First Coronavirus Response Act Compliance

 Wednesday was a busy day for Oregon employers – both from a federal and local level.
 In Washington, D.C., President Trump signed into law the Families First Coronavirus Response Act, introducing an emergency expansion of the Family and Medical Leave Act (FMLA) and federal paid sick leave, among other things.
 Back here in Oregon, the Commissioner of the Bureau of Labor and Industries (BOLI) issued an emergency rule amending OFLA’s sick child leave as it relates to school closures, which is relevant considering Governor Brown’s March 17, 2020 executive order closing schools through April 28, 2020.
+[Ed.
+Note: Governor Brown announced on April 8, 2020 that schools will remained closed for the rest of the academic year.]

 Many Oregon employers were left wondering how to navigate the interplay between the new federal leave law and Oregon’s Sick Leave law and OFLA.
 This article will attempt to help you guide you through the complexities in an easy-to-understand manner.